A Spot of Trouble

 ‘Well, we’ve all thought about doing that,’ said Faucet.

-‘That’s weird,’ said HyJean, who was sat at her computer.
+‘That’s weird,’ said HyJean, who went over to the computer and pulled up some newspaper articles on the screen.
 ‘That’s the third fast food place this week that’s been robbed.’

 ‘Are there any patterns?’ asked Cap.